Are you armed and ready to take what you’ve learned from 2016 and totally rock your social media marketing goals this year?

 Very true, it’s important to identify your target audience and which platform they are using most.
-For a deeper look at the demographics of each social media platform, check out these reports from the Pew Research Center.
+Learn how to use metrics in Facebook here or, for a deeper look at the demographics of each social media platform, check out these reports from the Pew Research Center.

 Once you know exactly where to focus your social media efforts, you should find a tool that helps you streamline posts and scheduling.

 Want to save time searching?
 Check out SociHub, a brand new social media management tool that integrates with ALL of the top platforms.
 From content curation, to one-click-posts and built-in analytics, you’ll be on top of your social media game in no time!

 Now that you have insight on key platforms and the best social media tool for 2017, let’s take a closer look at trends in video.

 You probably saw this coming.
 All of our social media feeds are filled with video and it now consumes 1/3 of all online activity.
 In the coming year, it is only going to increase (as you can see in this infographic from Statista).
 Data traffic is steadily growing and video is a huge part of the reason why.